How Outschool won the pandemic

 Pauli’s husband was a retail manager working long and overnight hours; during the pandemic, they decided it was no longer a safe environment.
 He was also a real-estate agent but had never been able to make the transition because it was too big of a financial gamble.

 So in April 2020, when Pauli saw Outschool’s call for teachers, she applied to become one by creating a one-time sample class called “Ten notes, ten fingers, three songs.”
 After a background check and having her class vetted by the company, she was teaching paid classes in less than a week.
-Teaching for Outschool is very different from teaching in a traditional school setting.
-There are no formal credentials required, and while Outschool offers optional workshops to help teachers craft classes, teachers have total creative control over their classes from class size, content and format.
+Teaching for Outschool is different from teaching in a traditional school setting.
+There are no formal credentials required, and while Outschool offers optional workshops to help teachers craft classes, teachers have creative control over their classes from class size to content and format.

 Today, Pauli makes around $5,000 a month on Outschool teaching piano lessons, and has had students from across the U.S. and countries including Japan, Brazil, the Netherlands, Germany, India, and Canada.
 Because of the small class size, Pauli says she is able to get to know the children and give them individualized instruction.
 “I definitely do make a connection,” she says.
 “Each student is really cool and unique, and they bring something really special to the class.”